jsguides

 Why avoid bitwise tricks?

-• Consistency: Bitwise operations convert to 32-bit integers, which can cause unexpected results with large numbers
+• Consistency: Bitwise operations convert to 32-bit integers, which can cause unexpected results with large numbers.
+The example below demonstrates exactly how this goes wrong.

 // The bitwise trap with large numbers